joshco/spoke-vagrant/README.md

 > Note: You'll need to set your Auth0 parameters to actually be able to log in

+# Shutting down the VM
+When you are not working on Spoke, you can shut down the VM.
+When you shut it down, all state is preserved.
+So any changes you made to the VM will persist between shutdown/reboot.
+Your source tree will also be preserved.

+1. run `vagrant halt` to shut down
+2. run `vagrant up` to restart

 # Unhosing yourself
 If you mess up the system, corrupt the database, or otherwise get to an unworking state, vagrant allows you to destroy and recreate the VM